Welcome to the 13th edition of Meet the Contrado Artists: Colour – Bold and Beautiful

 “We all change over the years when constantly experimenting and evolving.”

-Marina likes to combine multiple mediums and techniques within a single piece, from hand drawing and collage, to CAD and photography and even watercolours and oils.
-She doesn’t have a specific formula or set pattern when it comes to creating her work, but rather embraces spontaneity to become highly creative.
+Marina likes to combine multiple mediums and techniques within a single piece, from hand drawing and collage to CAD and photography and even watercolours and oils.
+She doesn’t have a specific formula or set pattern when it comes to creating her work but rather embraces spontaneity to become highly bold and creative.

 Kristen at Fossdesign has been designing professionally since she left university in 2002 and has been freelance for the last five years or so.
 She says that she has always been a creative person, as is her mother, so creativity will have played a part in her life from a young age.